Quickly, what’s something you’ve always wanted to do? Now, ask yourself truthfully why you haven’t done it yet.

 This is getting a little too “self-helpy” so I’ll get to the point.
 I work with businesses to help them get more leads with email marketing, blogging and content marketing.
 Every time I meet with a business owner, they tell me that they “want” to grow their business and know they need to blog and get on social media.
 They “want” to get more leads.
 They “want” to cross-sell to their current clients.
 Then I look at what they’re actually doing and based on their current activities, I sometimes think that those “want” statements are statements of general preference, not of intended action.

-Take Action To Get What You Need
+Take Action To Get More Leads

 I want you to turn your statement of general interest into a statement of intended action by creating a system.
 This “secret sauce” will get you more leads from email marketing and content marketing.